-- 1. Fasting article included in this document - 2.
+- 1. Fasting article on the back of this page - 2.
 "Hunger for God" by John Piper a book on fasting Introduction and chapter 2, if not the whole thing.

 The appendix is filled with quotes from his studies about fasting.

 Free online version http://cdn.desiringgod.org/pdf/books_hfg/hfg_all.pdf